DLHub-Argonne/DLHub-Argonne.github.io/docs/index.rst

 Documentation on our `Software Development Kit <https://dlhub-sdk.readthedocs.io/en/latest/index.html>`_

-To contribute our source code is available on GitHub at: https://github.com/DLHub-Argonne
+Want to contribute?
+Our source code is available on GitHub at: https://github.com/DLHub-Argonne

 .. toctree::
    :maxdepth: 2